UCSF-DataSci/ds217-11-final-bobho1999/report.md

 2. **Model Limitations:**
    - Linear Regression's moderate performance (R² = 0.2576) indicates that linear relationships are insufficient for this task
-   - XGBoost shows slight overfitting (train R² = 0.9128 vs test R² = 0.8130), though this is reasonable
-   - Model relies heavily on seasonal features (month = 62.58% importance), which limits predictive power for same-season predictions
+   - XGBoost model relies heavily on seasonal features (month = 62.58% importance), which may limit its predictive power during abnormal weather years.
    - Model trained on historical data may not generalize to future climate conditions
    - RMSE of 4.34°C, while reasonable, may not be sufficient for applications requiring high precision

 3. **Feature Engineering:**
-   - Some potentially useful features may not have been created (e.g., lag features, interaction terms)
+   - Lacking potentially useful features (e.g., lag features, interaction terms)
    - Rolling window sizes (7h, 24h) were created somewhat arbitrarily and chosen solely based on correlation strength
-   - Avoided deriving features from target variable `Air Temperature` to avoid data leakage
    - External data (e.g., weather forecasts, lake conditions) not incorporated

 4. **Scope:**
-   - Analysis focused on air temperature prediction; other targets (e.g., wind speed, precipitation) not explored
-   - Only one target variable analyzed; multi-target modeling could provide additional insights
+   - Analysis focused on air temperature prediction; other targets (e.g., wind speed, precipitation) and multi-target modeling not explored but could provide additional insights
    - Spatial relationships between stations not analyzed

 **Next Steps:**